 Humanizing your emails is a lot more than personalization.
 Here’s how you can give a humane touch to your emails.

-• The sender’s name and address should be included to build credibility and trustworthiness in the users.
-No reply from name must be avoided.
+- The sender’s name and address should be included to build credibility and trustworthiness in the users.
+No reply to the name must be avoided.

 Use Data to Drive Your Email Campaigns